survivejs/react-book/manuscript/07_implementing_dnd.md

 > npm i react-dnd --save

 to add React DnD to the project.
-Next we'll need to patch our application to use it.
-React DnD supports the idea of backends.
+Next, we'll need to patch our application to use it.
+React DnD supports the idea of back-ends.
 This means it is possible to adapt it to work on different platforms.
-Even a testing backend is feasible.
-As of writing it supports only HTML5 Drag and Drop API based backend.
-As a result the application won't work on touch yet.
+Even a testing back-end is feasible.
+As of writing it supports only HTML5 Drag and Drop API based back-end.
+As a result, the application won't work on touch yet.

-To get started we'll need to hook up React DnD's HTML5Backend with our `App`.
+To get started, we'll need to hook up React DnD's HTML5Backend with our `App`.
 After this has been done we can start worrying about actual functionality.

 **app/components/App.jsx**